Market research glossary

 Online Bulletin Board (OLBB or OBB)

 Online research typically held over the course of several days.
 Participants will be expected to contribute to activities such as online chats and respond to stimulus material that is provided by a moderator.
 Usually, online bulletin boards offer flexibility by allowing participants to respond at a time that suits them, which helps to reduce the drop-out rate.
+Also used to describe the technology platforms that support this type of research.

 Online market research